Source Filmmaker: Overview

-Users can either create new projects or import data from Source-based games to extend their SFM animations, with the ability to record and edit the same screen endlessly.
-Additionally, SFM supports a wide range of cinematographic effects and techniques such as motion blur, Tyndall effects, dynamic lighting, and depth of field.
-Users can also rig 3D characters and can use inverse kinematics to manually animate movements that do not already exist in the games they imported assets from.
+Users can either create new projects or import data from Source-based games to extend their SFM animations.
+SFM also supports several cinematographic effects and techniques such as motion blur, Tyndall effects, dynamic lighting, and depth of field.
+Users can also use inverse kinematics to manually animate movements.

+More advanced users can use Source's official modding tools to create environments, import new models and characters, change textures, and make scripts that make their workflow easier.

 Production and updates

 Pre-release

-SFM was developed internally at Valve in 2005 and forked from the in-game demo playback tool found in Source.
-SFM was successfully used to make Day of Defeat: Source trailers with experimental effects that could not be achieved in real-time.
-The tool's full potential was finally realized with the release of The Orange Box, particularly with the Meet the Team featurettes for Team Fortress 2.
+SFM was developed internally at Valve in 2005 and most of it was based on the code from the in-game demo playback tool found in Source.
+SFM was used to make Day of Defeat: Source trailers with effects that could not be achieved in real-time.
+The tool was used extensively for certain promotional materials for the release of Team Fortress 2, particularly the Meet the Team trailers.
 This version of SFM, which ran using Source's in-game tools framework, was unintentionally leaked during the public beta of Team Fortress 2 in September 2007.
-By 2010, the entire interface was re-implemented using Qt 4, and given its engine branch for further development.
+By 2010, the entire interface was re-implemented using Qt 4 and given its engine branch for further development.

-Before SFM was released to the public, Team Fortress 2 carried a simplified version of SFM known as the "Replay Editor," which was limited to capturing the actual events occurring throughout a player's life.
+Before SFM was released to the public, Team Fortress 2 carried a simplified version of SFM known as the "Replay Editor", which was limited to capturing the actual events occurring throughout a player's life.
 It provided no ability to modify actions, repeat segments, or apply special effects beyond those already used in-game.
 However, arbitrary camera angles were possible, such as tracking the movements of other players in action at the time.
 The Replay Editor also allowed users to upload completed videos to YouTube.